mootrichard/pycon-square/README.md

-# How to Wrap a RestFUL API with a GraphQL Endpoint
+# How to Wrap a RESTful API with a GraphQL Endpoint

 **Prerequisites:**
 - Have `virtualenv` installed